mtzfactory/job_helper/README.md

 # JOB HELPER

 This web app was the last one I made before joining the bootcamp, back in 2016.
-At that time I had already done two more app in __Angular__, so I decided to make a third one to build knowledge.
+At that time I had already done two more apps in __Angular__, so I decided to make a third one to build knowledge.

-The goal for this web app was to help me find a new job, one that fulfil all my passions and motivations for the change.
+The goal for this web app was to help me find a new job, one that fulfilled all my passions and motivations for the change.
 For that purpose I used __[Infojobs][infojobs-api]__'s api to seek for job offers.

 The backend was clear: __Firebase__, with its realtime database was all what I need to store user's configuration and perform user authentication.

-You can try it, just [sing up][sign-up] and play with it, it's published in Firebase cloud and it's accesible in this [link][job-helper].
+You can try it, just [sign up][sign-up] and play with it, it's published in Firebase cloud and it's accesible in this [link][job-helper].

 ## Development server